uyouthe/rfprnhb/README.md

 # 💦 rfprnhb

 Remove annoyances from russian pornhub.
+When you visit pornhub in russia, there'll be an annoying verification screen that prevents you from using pornhub without a VK verification.
+So this extension removes that screen.

 ## Usage